scalecube/slate/source/includes/API.md

 transport is your custom implementation to [RSocket](https://github.com/rsocket/rsocket-js) Transport Providers.

 * clientProvider - implementation for the client side.
+* start - open connection to remote container and resolve with RequestHandler to call the remote container
+* destroy - remove all open connections of the container

 * serverProvider - implementation for the server side.

-* providerFactory - Factory for creating RSocket client transport provider
-* factoryOptions - Extra configuration to pass to the factory
-* serializers - Optional serialize functionality for the payload
-* setup - Optional setup configuration for the provider
+* ServerStop - remove all open connections of this container